 We want those working for social, racial and climate justice to be able to find and use the best digital tools, resources and practices available, so that they maximize their effectiveness and impact and, in turn, change the world.

 In order to achieve our vision, we pursue the following activities:

 - We offer free and paid capacity building services to help organizations "stay healthy" with technology, build technology skills and capacity, and follow strategic, sustainable paths to effective technology utilization;

-- We design and facilitate unique and collaborative nonprofit technology convenings, to date almost 300 in over 40 countries over the past decade;
+- We design and facilitate unique and collaborative nonprofit technology convenings, to date almost 800 in over 50 countries over the past 18 years;

 We are unique in that we work to "facilitate the supply chain" of nonprofit technology, striving to achieve shared language and shared understanding around technology and related dynamics across the full range of stakeholders:

 - We help Nonprofit Staff to make effective, sustainable and intentional use of technology, with a particular passion for empowering grassroots and other resource-constrained organizations;

 - We support Nonprofit Technology Decision Makers in the business processes of nonprofit technology, including technology planning, requests for proposals, proposal review, vendor selection, contracting and technology project management;

 - We collaborate with Nonprofit Technology Intermediaries (trainers, consultants, advisors supporting nonprofit tech, and fiscal sponsors) on capacity building efforts, business modeling, and resource development;